How much do carpet cleaners earn?

 How much do carpet cleaners earn a month?

-Based on the yearly figures above, we’ve calculated how much the average carpet cleaner salary works out as a monthly wage:
+Based on the yearly figures above, we’ve calculated how much the average carpet cleaner salary is for a monthly wage:

 - Apprentice – £915 per month